FAQs

 • I’ll introduce you to the space (in-person or virtual space)

-• You’re welcome to share about your life, challenges, experiences—but if it feels overwhelming you don’t need to tell me about any specifics
+• You’re welcome to share about your life, challenges, experiences—but if it feels too overwhelming to talk about specifics you don’t need to share (there are lots of ways to support you without talking!)

-• Some common themes include: wanting support before / during / after difficult life transitions (birth, death, beginnings, endings), wanting to feel more connected to the body, practice being in the present moment, boundaries, consent, caregiver burnout, increasing capacity for self care, loss of identity, chronic illness, desire to transform old patterns, medical trauma & difficult encounters with the medical system, collective & personal grief, patterns of fear and anxiety, feeling stuck and wanting to try a new type of support, physical or emotional pain.
+• Some common themes include: wanting support before / during / after difficult life transitions (birth, death, beginnings, endings) and / or creating care plans, wanting to feel more connected to the body, practice being in the present moment, boundaries, consent, caregiver burnout, increasing capacity for self care, loss of identity, chronic illness, desire to transform old patterns, medical trauma & difficult encounters with the medical system, collective & personal grief, patterns of fear and anxiety, feeling stuck and wanting to try a new type of support, physical or emotional pain.

-• All 1:1 sessions are offered on a sliding scale, $50-$130.
-With sliding scale pricing, clients choose the amount they pay based on their financial situation.
+• All services are offered on a sliding scale—with sliding scale pricing, clients choose the amount they pay based on their financial situation.

 From Alex J. Cunningfolk, “The sliding scale is a tool that allows for a product or service to be obtained at multiple price points based on the circumstances of the purchaser… [It] represents the idea that financial resources, including income, are not and should not be the only determining factor in whether or not someone can access services / care.”